 If you have multiple interfaces configured in your virtual machine, ensure you respond to the probe on the interface you received it on.
 You may need to source network address translate this address in the VM on a per interface basis.

-Note that a probe definition is not mandatory or checked for when using Azure PowerShell, Azure CLI, Templates or API.
-Probe validation tests are only done when using the Azure Portal.
+Note that a probe definition isn't mandatory or checked for when using Azure PowerShell, Azure CLI, Templates or API.
+Probe validation tests are only done when using the Azure portal.

 If the health probe fluctuates, the load balancer waits longer before it puts the backend endpoint back in the healthy state.
 This extra wait time protects the user and the infrastructure and is an intentional policy.

 Ensure your virtual machine instances are running.
-The health probe will probe all running instances in the backend pool.
+For each running instance in the backend pool, the health probe checks for availability.
 If an instance is stopped, it will not be probed until it has been started again.

 To test a health probe failure or mark down an individual instance, use a network security group to explicitly block the health probe.
 Create an NSG rule to block the destination port or source IP to simulate the failure of a probe.

 Standard Load Balancer exposes per endpoint and backend endpoint health probe status through Azure Monitor.
 Other Azure services or partner applications can consume these metrics.
-Azure Monitor logs are not supported for Basic Load Balancer.
+Azure Monitor logs aren't supported for Basic Load Balancer.